infsci2560sp17/full-stack-web-yas42/README.md

-# NFL Highlight Reel
+# House of Highlight

 1. What is the proposed name for your Web application?
-    - NFL Highlight Reel
+    - House of Highlight
 2. Who is the target audience for your Web application?
     - NFL fans that wants to watch the replay of their favorite games or highlights of their favorite teams and players.